Fausto Grillo

-Lautaro Fausto Grillo (born 20 February 1993) is an Argentine professional footballer who plays as a central defender for Atlético Tucumán.
+Lautaro Fausto Grillo (born 20 February 1993) is an Argentine professional footballer who plays as a central defender for Chilean club Deportes Concepción.

 Club career

-On 26 November 2019, he signed a contract with Italian Serie B club Trapani until the end of the 2019–20 season.
+On 26 November 2019, Grillo signed a contract with Italian Serie B club Trapani until the end of the 2019–20 season.

+In January 2026, Grillo returned to Chile after his stint with O'Higgins in 2022–23 and joined Deportes Concepción.